fabacab/inline-gdocs-viewer/readme.txt

 1. Use a Google Spreadsheet or create a new one for your WordPress post or page.
 Make sure the Spreadsheet is "Public on the web."
 Learn more about [Google Docs sharing settings](https://support.google.com/docs/answer/2494886).
 If your spreadsheet was created a while ago and still uses an "old" style Google Spreadsheet, [use the "Publish as a webpage" option](https://support.google.com/docs/answer/183965).
 Make a note of the URL of your Google Spreadsheet's editing page.

 2. On-screen help gives you instructions for using the plugin where you need it.
-Paste the address of your Google Spreadsheet into the `key` paramter of the plugin's shortcode ([gdoc key="YOUR_SPREADSHEET_URL_HERE"]`), then save your post.
+Paste the address of your Google Spreadsheet into the `key` parameter of the plugin's shortcode (`[gdoc key="YOUR_SPREADSHEET_URL_HERE"]`), then save your post.

 3. By default, Inline Google Spreadsheet Viewer produces a feature-rich HTML table on your site.
 Sort columns, filter rows, browse long tables by page number, show and hide individual columns, or export the table data in three different formats (CSV, Excel, and PDF).
 The plugin's ouput includes plenty of CSS and JavaScript hooks for unlimited customizability.
 Read [the FAQ](https://wordpress.org/plugins/inline-google-spreadsheet-viewer/faq/) for coding details.